Chavela at Carnegie Hall

 Chavela at Carnegie Hall, also known as Chavela Live at Carnegie Hall, is a live album by Mexican singer Chavela Vargas.
 It was recorded live at Carnegie Hall in New York City on September 15, 2003.
 In 2019, it was selected by Mitú as one of the "Spanish-Language Albums Changed The Face And Feel Of The Music Industry".
+Graphic designer Rafael Esquer of Alfalfa Studio created the special collector's edition of the CD packaging with a custom foil-embossed double cover and a 20-page book of his original illustrations.